2ell/weblog/weblog/stylesheet.md

 a:hover { color: var(--pink); }
 a:active { color: var(--pink); }

-main a, footer  a {
+main a, footer a, nav a {
 	text-decoration: none;
 	border-bottom: 1px dotted var(--purple-faint);
 }